Clownacy/clownmdemu/README.md

   and other precision issues, so I do not trust them.
 I am also concerned about their performance compared to integers, especially on lower-end hardware.

+  - There is one exception to this rule: functions relating to generating 'constant' data.
+The reasoning for this is that platforms with poor floating-point support can have this data be computed at build-time and embedded into the executable.

 - Do not use dynamic memory.
 Memory allocation is slow, will cause memory leaks when not correctly freed, and can cause software to fail mid-execution when memory is exhausted, which is more effort to account for than it is worth.